 \subsection{From Topological Defects to Higher-Categories}

 \paragraph{Symmetry category.} From the information about configurations of topological defects in a $d$-dimensional QFT $\fT$, we can construct a $(d-1)$-category $\cC_\fT$, which we refer to as the symmetry category of $\fT$.
 For $d=2$, it is a 1-category, or a standard category.
 For $d>2$, it is a higher-category.
-The symmetry category $\cC_\fT$ is constructed by studying local properties of topological defects.
-More global properties of topological defects can also be described in terms of the symmetry category, but in a complicated way.
-For example, local fusion of defects is described straightforwardly in terms of a tensor product structure on $\cC_\fT$.
-However, as we will discuss later, the fusion of defects on a non-trivial sub-manifold of spacetime involves an extra gauging on top of the defect obtained after applying the tensor product operation.

 Recall that a $(d-1)$-category has $d$ levels.
 At the first level, we have objects of the category, which are also called 0-morphisms.
 At the second level, we have 1-morphisms between objects.
 At the third level, we have 2-morphisms between 1-morphisms.
 Continuing in this fashion, at the $i$-th level for $2\le i\le d$, we have $(i-1)$-morphisms between $(i-2)$-morphisms.